AutoViML/featurewiz/old_README.md

 <ol>
 <li><b>How to cross-validate your results</b>: When you use featurewiz, we automatically perform multiple rounds of feature selection using permutations on the number of columns.
 However, you can perform feature selection using permutations of rows as follows in <a href="https://github.com/AutoViML/featurewiz/blob/main/examples/cross_validate.py">cross_validate using featurewiz.</a>
 <li><b>Use multiple feature selection tools</b>: It is a good idea to use multiple feature selection tools and compare the results.
 This will help you to get a better understanding of which features are most important for your data.</li>
-<li><b>Don't forget to use Auto Encoders!</b>: Autoencoders are like skilled artists who can draw a quick sketch of a complex picture.
-They learn to capture the essence of the data and then recreate it with as few strokes as possible.
-This process helps in understanding and compressing data efficiently.</li>
+<li><b>Don't forget to engineer new features</b>: Feature selection is only one part of the process of building a good machine learning model.
+You should also spend time engineering your features to make them as informative as possible.
+This can involve things like creating new features, transforming existing features, and removing irrelevant features.</li>
 <li><b>Don't overfit your model</b>: It is important to avoid overfitting your model to the training data.
 Overfitting occurs when your model learns the noise in the training data, rather than the underlying signal.
 To avoid overfitting, you can use regularization techniques, such as lasso or elasticnet.</li>
 <li><b>Start with a small number of features</b>: When you are first starting out, it is a good idea to start with a small number of features.
 This will help you to avoid overfitting your model.
 As you become more experienced, you can experiment with adding more features.</li>
 </ol>